bryan-pl/esphome_dietrich/README.md

 !Forked from kakaki/esphome_dietrich to provide full compatibility with my instance of HA and DeDietrich MCX PLUS.

+The board used - Adafruit Huzzach - due to smaller current draw (no usb interface on board) and +5v compatible uart RX pin.

 Library for reading data from De Dietrich (or Remeha) PC interface, tested with model mcr3.
 For this we use an ESP8266 (Wemos D1) with ESPHOME software - sample YAML files are in English and Polish.

 It connects to the boiler using a 4P4C (RJ10) connector with the following pinouts:
 ```